patters-match/connect4/README.md

 - **c4.bas** is the original listing unrolled into a ```*.bas``` file with indentations for readibility, which can be built back into the original tap file by [zmakebas](https://github.com/ohnosec/zmakebas).
 When lines are wrapped like this, comments cannot be inserted unfortunately - but it does give a good idea of the flow of the program (minus the pokes to the program counter).
-- **c4annotated.bas** is this same listing converted chopped into multiple lines, using labels instead of pokes to jump around, with extensive comments to reveal how it all works.
+- **c4annotated.bas** is this same listing chopped into multiple lines, using labels instead of pokes to jump around, with extensive comments to reveal how it all works.
 It too can be built by [zmakebas](https://github.com/ohnosec/zmakebas) into a functionally identical listing, though no longer a one-liner.

 ## The Grid Array